 Indeed, I don’t endorse cherry-picking facts and hyperbole to advance an agenda – like, hiding from readers that all, perhaps except one, of the imprisoned, including Eskinder, were active members of a political party.
 But this could lead to a debate on the borderline of a news report Vs. a petition and journalism Vs. advocacy as well as on questions of ethics – like – whether the end justifies the means.

 The afore-mentioned points, including mediocrity, might partly explain why the western media and organizations are comfortable with the beatification of a man like Eskinder Nega.
-Though, I couldn’t figure out why they didn’t pick others as a poster child of their advocacy – say, journalist Wubshet Taye – the only one, among the arrested, with no official affiliation to a political party; or columnist Reeyot Alemu, a woman and presented with charges the least compelling evidences than all.
+Though, I couldn’t figure out why they didn’t pick others as a poster child of their advocacy – say, journalist Wubshet Taye – the only one, among the arrested, with no official affiliation to political party; or columnist Reeyot Alemu, a woman and presented with charges the least compelling evidences than all.